khairahscorner/weather-dashboard/README.md

 ## Features
 - Fetches real-time weather data for any specified city of choice
 - Displays weather conditions like temperature (°F), humidity, etc
-- Automatically saves weather data in AWS S3 with timestamps for historical tracking
+- Automatically saves weather data to AWS S3 with timestamps for historical tracking

 ## Concepts Learnt
 - Python web app development (using Streamlit)